flaviobaylao/integracode/replit.md

     - **Scheduling**: Hourly time slots, persistent delivery configurations in customer profiles, and synchronized across locations.
     - **Data Enrichment**: Complete data enrichment for pending delivery orders, including CPF/CNPJ, invoice dates, coordinates, address, receiving weekdays, time slots, vehicle requirements, and average delivery time.
     - **Route Lookup System**: Routes are now linked directly to **driver email + date** (primary keys).
 When a driver logs in at `/rota-entrega`, the system searches for routes using their email and selected date, without intermediary lookups.
 Driver email is stored in `driver_email` column when routes are created/updated.
+    - **Automatic Route Distribution**: When an admin saves/creates a route, it is automatically sent to the driver with status `'rota_enviada'` (not just saved).
+The driver sees it immediately in their `/rota-entrega` app without any additional action needed.
 - **WhatsApp Mobile Optimization**: Smart device detection for opening WhatsApp links.
 - **Customer Management**: Client-side search and filtering, inactivation, and detailed delivery configuration displays.
 Implements a three-layer date system for visit days, calculated delivery days, and manually configured receiving weekdays.
 - **Mapa de Clientes**: Interactive Leaflet map (`/mapa-clientes`) displaying active customers with color-coded pins based on visit day, featuring clickable pins with popups, filtering, and in-map customer editing for administrative users.